ghacks Technology News

 Some Windows Taskbar Tweaks

-Some users might already be using the so called Quick Launch toolbar in their taskbar.
-This is for example the case when you see some icons in your taskbar that open programs like the Internet Explorer or the Windows Media Player.
+I would like to show you how to configure your taskbar so that you can add your favorite websites as well as links to your most commonly used applications and folders to it.
+Some users may already be using the Quick Launch toolbar in their taskbar.
+This is for example the case when you see some icons in your taskbar that open programs like Internet Explorer or Windows Media Player.
 If you do not see the Quick Launch toolbar you can enable it by right-clicking your taskbar and choosing Quick Launch from the Toolbars menu.

 This Quick Launch toolbar can be customized.
 If you want to remove a shortcut you right-click it and select delete from the menu.
 New folders and applications are simply added by dragging and dropping them in the Quick Launch area.